Disappearance of Ruth Wilson: Disappearance

 Wilson's father and stepmother left early for work on the day of her disappearance, leaving Wilson and Jenny to catch the school bus.
 Wilson's father had an Ofsted inspection at the school where he worked as the head of the science department and was in a hurry to leave.
 He recalled that he last saw Wilson listening to her Walkman as he left the home and he had been in a stressful mood, his last words to Wilson were "Out of my way.
 I'm in a hurry" as he pushed past her.
 At the last moment Wilson told Jenny that she was not going with her on the bus.
 Jenny was not surprised as Wilson was in the sixth form and did not always come in for the whole day, though she was surprised that her sister left it so late to tell her before the arrival of the bus.

 Shortly after Jenny left for school, Kennedy appeared with his car and offered Wilson a lift.
 She declined, saying she would meet up later.
 She did not attend school at all that day, something her family and peers considered uncharacteristic.
-At around 11.30 am, Wilson took a taxi into Dorking.
+At around 11:30 am, Wilson took a taxi into Dorking.
 Around midday, she ordered flowers for her stepmother from Thistles Florists at 257 Dorking High Street.
 Wilson asked that they not be delivered until the following Wednesday.

 Wilson spent the afternoon in Dorking Library.
-Around 4 pm she took a taxi from Dorking railway station to Box Hill.
+Around 4 pm, she took a taxi from Dorking railway station to Box Hill.
 She was dropped off on a bridleway a short way from the Hand in Hand pub (now The Box Tree) on Box Hill.
 The taxi driver stated that Wilson displayed unusual behaviour in that she simply stood still in the rain as he drove off.
 This was notable as the taxi driver observed that people typically walk away after they have been dropped off.
-In other reports the taxi driver stated that Wilson appeared to be looking round for someone.
-The taxi driver was the last person to see her at 4.30 pm.
+In other reports, the taxi driver stated that Wilson appeared to be looking around for someone.
+The taxi driver was the last person to see her at 4:30 pm.

 At the time of her disappearance Wilson was wearing a red knitted jumper, black velvet trousers, black pixie boots and a small lady's watch on her left wrist.
 She had a small blue duffel bag with a personal stereo and tapes.
 Liam McAuley, a 58-year-old retired police officer investigating the disappearance, observed that Wilson was 'dressed to get into another car' or was standing still to wait for the taxi driver to leave so he did not see where she was going to go, implying that a third party may have been involved and running away seemed more likely than suicide.
 McAuley also stated that disappearing completely would be ‘very difficult’.
 Wilson disappeared 14 days before the 13th anniversary of her mother's death.